-Let’s understand the working of split panes in excel by the below simple examples.
+Let’s understand the working of split panes by the below simple examples.

-First, select the cell A5 then Go to the view tab and then click on the split as shown in the below screenshot.
+- First, select cell A5, and go to the “View” tab.
+Then, click on the “Split,” as shown in the screenshot below.

-Let’s consider the below sales data to apply the split panes to split the excel into vertical panes.
+Let us consider the below sales data to apply the split panes to split the Excel into vertical panes.

-First, select the column B then Go to the view tab and then click on the split as shown in the below screenshot.
+- First, select column B, go to the “View” tab, and then click on the “Split,” as shown in the screenshot below.

 Example #3 – Insert a Cross Split Pane into a Worksheet

-First, select the cell B7 then Go to the view tab and then click on the split as shown in the below screenshot.
+- First, select cell B7, go to the “View” tab, and then click on the “Split,” as shown in the screenshot below.

-By applying this you will get a cross splitter as shown in the below screenshot.
+- By applying this, you will get across the splitter, as shown in the below screenshot.

 Example #4 – Unsplit the panes

-In this example we will unsplit the panes, suppose you have a data on which the split pane is already applied, and you want to remove the split pane option from your worksheet then just go to the view tab and disable the split option to remove the split panes from your worksheet.
+In this example, we will see the panes unsplit.
+Suppose you have a date on which the split pane is already applied.
+If you want to remove the “Split” pane option from your worksheet, then go to the “View” tab and disable the “Split” option to remove the split panes from the worksheet.

-- You can use Alt-W-S shortcut to enable the split panes in your worksheet.
+- We can use the “Alt+W+S” shortcut keys to enable the split panes in the worksheet.

-- Move the active cell to row 1 to split your worksheet vertically into 2 panes.
+- We must move the active cell to row 1 to split the worksheet vertically into two panes.

-- Move the active cell to column A to split your worksheet horizontally into 2 panes.
+- We must move the active cell to column A to split the worksheet horizontally into two panes.

-- If the select any cell in the middle of somewhere in your worksheet, you’ll get 4 panes or cross panes.
+- If we select any cell in the middle of somewhere in the worksheet, we will get 4 panes or cross panes.

-This has been a guide to Split Panes in Excel.
-Here we discuss its How to Split Panes in Excel along with excel example and downloadable excel templates.
-You may also look at these useful functions in excel –
+This article is a guide to Split Panes in Excel.
+Here, we discuss how to split panes in Excel and examples like horizontally, vertically, and cross split panes.
+You may also look at these useful functions in Excel: –